Merthyr Tydfil County Borough

-Merthyr Tydfil County Borough (Welsh: Merthyr Tudful) has been one of the 22 unitary authorities in Wales since 1 April 1996 (though the area was originally granted county borough status in 1908).
-Merthyr Tydfil County Borough today has a population of 59,000.
+Merthyr Tydfil County Borough (Welsh: Merthyr Tudful) has been one of the 22 unitary authorities in Wales since 1996.
+Merthyr Tydfil County Borough today has a population of c.60,000.
 It is located in the historic county of Glamorgan and takes its name from Merthyr Tydfil town.
 The County Borough consists of the northern part of the Taff Valley and the smaller neighbouring Taff Bargoed Valley.

 Philip Bristow - East Glamorgan County Recorder

 2 Forest Oak Close, Cyncoed, Cardiff CF23 6QN